31171628/Typing-Tutor/README.md

 # Typing-Tutor
-A typing tutor is software for the people having slow typing speed .
+A typing tutor is software for the people having slow typing speed .Created using C/C++ programming language.